cboone/photos-scripts/README.md

 NB: Path context is `~/Pictures/Photographs`.
 Directory structure overview [below](#directories), details in [../Notes/directories.md](https://github.com/cboone/photos-notes/blob/main/directories.md).

 1. I insert "Untitled" card with X-T5 raw photos
-2. On mount, Chronosync copies all new photos from the card to `./Importing`
+2. On mount, `Chronosync` copies all new photos from the card to `Importing`
-3. Then runs `finalize-x-t5-card-sync-chronosync-wrapper`
+   1. Then runs `finalize-x-t5-card-sync-chronosync-wrapper`
-4. Which runs `finalize-x-t5-card-sync` with timestamped logging to `./Scripts/logs` (which can be viewed using `less-log` or `tail-log`)
+   2. Which runs `finalize-x-t5-card-sync` with timestamped logging to `Scripts/logs` (which can be viewed using `less-log` or `tail-log`)
       1. Which runs `backup-new-imports` which uses `exiftool` to
          1. Copy all photos in `Importing/` to `Originals/YYYY/YY-MM-DD/` (using the photo creation date)
          2. Create a structured log of all backed up photos in `Logs/YYYY/YYYYmmddTHHMMSS-imported.csv` (using today's date in ISO 8601-ish format)
-   2. Then runs `update-new-imports-metadata` which uses `exiftool` to
+      2. Then runs `update-new-imports-metadata`
-      1. Update the copyright metadata to standard values
+         1. Which runs `update-copyright-metadata` which uses `exiftool` to update the copyright metadata to standard values
-      2. Update the lens metadata, iff the lens used (per file) appears to have been a manual lens without exif data (the Laowa 10mm)
+         2. Then runs `update-lens-metadata` to update the lens metadata, iff the lens used (per file) appears to have been a manual lens without exif data (the Laowa 10mm)
+         3. Then runs `download-tracks-and-geotag-photos`
+            1. Which runs `download-tracks`
+               1. Which uses `gaiagps` to download all tracks newly created within the past week and save them as GPF files in `~/Documents/Gaia GPS/Tracks`
+            2. Then runs `geotag-photos` which uses `exiftool` to geotag all newly imported photos
+         4. Then runs `create-sidecar` which uses `exiftool` to copy all metadat from the RAF photo file to a new xmp sidecar file
       3. Then runs `move-and-rename-newly-imported-photos` which uses `exiftool` to
-      1. Move the photos to `Reviewing/YYYY-MM-DD-FILENAME.{RAF,xmp}` (using the photo creation date)
+         1. Move the files to `Reviewing/YYYY-MM-DD-FILENAME.{RAF,xmp}` (using the photo creation date)
          2. Create a structured log of all imported photos in `Logs/YYYY/YYYYmmddTHHMMSS-renamed.csv` (using today's date in ISO 8601-ish format)
       4. Then runs `open-new-imports-for-review`
+         1. Which quits `FastRawViewer` if it's already running (to reset the date filters)
-      1. Which opens `Reviewing/` in FastRawViewer
+         2. Which opens `Reviewing/` in `FastRawViewer`
             1. In which I review the photos by
                1. Marking selects with >= 1 star
                2. Marking rejects with -1 star
-         2. And FRV
-            1. Creates an xmp sidecar file for each reviewed photo
-            2. Updates the exposure settings to flatten / linearize the photo and adjust the exposure to the right
       5. Then runs `unmount-card` (without waiting for the manual review process)
-5. I run `finish-review` after reviewing the photos in FRV
+3. After reviewing the photos in `FastRawViewer`, I run `finish-review`
    1. Which runs `trash-rejected-photos` which uses `exiftool` to
       1. Find all photos with -1 stars in `Ready to review/`
       2. Pass them to `trash` for soft deletion